 These stories have to be told as many of the veteran engineers and producers who started out in the 1970s, 80s and early 90s are getting up there in years and will some day no longer be with us.
 Add to this the fact that some of the facilities could be in the future considered on the endangered list, as economic uncertainty and home recording continue to spread across the world.

 The music industry needs these people and the professional recording facilities that they have dedicated their lives too.
 We hope you’ll help us preserve these stories.
 Help us to open the eyes and ears of so many musicians who could be taking their music to the next level, recording and mixing their songs on world class equipment with great engineers and producers.
-Donate to the Road to Record film and book here on Go Fund Me.
+Donate to the Road to Record film and book project here on Go Fund Me.

 For Sponsorship, Distribution, PR & Questions – Contact Us Here: